Skip to Content

 • Line a loaf pan with foil or parchment paper.
 Lightly spray the inside.
 Preheat the oven to 350°F.

-• Drain the salmon of any juices, then add to a large bowl.
+• Drain the 3 cans of salmon of any juices, then add to a large bowl.
 Use a fork to flake the salmon into small crumbles.
 This part is key!
-You want it to be flaked small to ensure a moist salmon loaf overall.
+You want it to be flaked small to ensure a moist salmon loaf.
+Keep the salmon bones and skin if you like them or take them out before the next step.

-• In a separate small bowl beat the eggs with the milk.
+• In a separate small bowl beat 2 large eggs with ½ cup milk.

-• Pour the liquid over the salmon and mix all ingredients together throrougly.
+• Pour the liquid over the salmon, and mix thoroughly again using a fork and/or spatula.
 The salmon should be evenly coated with liquid to ensure the loaf is moist and sticks together.

 • Add the salmon loaf to the pan and press it down with a spatula.